enwi/LED-Christmas-Tree/README.md

 You can get [this kit](https://www.tindie.com/products/enwi/led-christmas-tree-kit/) on my [tindie store](https://www.tindie.com/stores/enwi/#store-section-products)

 ## Getting started
-For build instructions have a look at the [soldering guide](https://github.com/enwi/LED-Christmas-Tree/blob/main/soldering.md)
+For build instructions have a look at the [Soldering Guide](https://github.com/enwi/LED-Christmas-Tree/blob/main/soldering.md)

+For uploading/updating the software have a look at the [Software Guide](https://github.com/enwi/LED-Christmas-Tree/blob/main/software.md)

 ## About
 See the about section [here](https://github.com/enwi/LED-Christmas-Tree/blob/main/about.md)